 The resource estimate for the completion of this procedure consists of approximately 10 hours of direct inspection effort onsite.
-The sample size for this procedure is 1.
+The sample size for this procedure is 14.

+81000.03-04 PROCEDURE COMPLETION

 Inspection of all 14 inspection requirements will constitute the completion of this IP.